 Do you have an awkward area in your house that you don’t quite know what to do with?
 In our house, our shared boys bedroom has a nook about four feet off the ground.
 We built a raised bungalow, so this nook was the area above our front hall closet.
-My intention all along was to make a built in loft bed in the nook, and complete the room with a reclaimed wood desk and a second built in bed to match.
+My intention all along was to make a built in bed with storage, and complete the room with a reclaimed wood desk and a second built in bed to match.
 Over the last 6 weeks Tony and I have been working on completing this shared boys bedroom as a guest participant in the Spring 2018 One Room Challenge.
 And I’m glad to say we have completed (for the most part) everything on our to-do list!

 *This bedroom makeover is sponsored by the HOME DEPOT CANADA, who provided me with products to complete this space.
 I have spent many an hour in the aisles of HD, and only recommend brands I use and love*